Last Updated on Samuel Franklinby

 Portal Knights Classes – Ranger

 The second ranged class that Portal Knights offers and equips a bow that is paired with speed and bombs for a balanced class that can do most things well.
-Like the mage the ranger can generally not take significant hits from enemy but does pack a serious punch with ranged weapons that make them designed to be the glass cannon class of Portal Knights.
+Like the mage the ranger can generally not take significant hits from enemies but does pack a serious damage punch with ranged weapons that make them designed to be the glass cannon class of Portal Knights.
 What lets the ranger down though is that they never achieve that glass cannon fantasy often doing less damage than the above listed classes (warrior, druid and mage) even with a carefully crafted ranger build.

 The ranger is still a capable fighter though with ranged attacks making them great for both solo and coop playstyles and eventually able to reach high dodge chances that give them extra survivability to counteract their low health pools.